-This presumption does not relate to the amount of time a child is to spend with their parents, but the parents’ ability to make joint decisions regarding the long-term care and welfare of the child.
-Major long term decisions include decisions about the child’s education, health and, as will be discussed in this blog post, the child’s religious and cultural practices.
+This presumption does not relate to the amount of time a child is to spend with their parents, but the parents’ responsibility to make joint decisions regarding the long-term care and welfare of the child.
+Major long-term decisions include those concerning the child’s education, health and, as will be discussed in this blog post, the child’s religious and cultural practices.

-The presumption may be rebutted if it can be proven that it would not be in the child’s best interests.
-That is, if the Court is satisfied that it is in the best interests of the children for only one parent to have responsibility for decision making.
-The two primary considerations for the Court is, in order of priority, first, the right of the child to be protected from harm and, secondly, the child’s right to have a meaningful relationship with each parent.
+The presumption may be rebutted if it can be proven that it would not be in the child’s best interests for the parents to share parental responsibility for such decision making about the child.
+That is, if the Court is satisfied that it is in the best interests of the child for only one parent to have responsibility for decision making.
+The two primary considerations for the Court in determining whether to grant one parent sole parental responsibility are, in order of priority, first, the right of the child to be protected from harm and, secondly, the child’s right to have a meaningful relationship with each parent.

-In the case of Zenere & Malik and Ors FamCA 795, although the mother consented to the father assuming sole parenting responsibility for their three year old daughter upon her impending death, the mother sought to restrain the father’s ability to involve the child in or expose her to his religious practices and that the father be restrained from travelling overseas with the child to India (or any other non-Hague Convention country) until she turned 14.
+In the case of Zenere & Malik and Ors FamCA 795, although the mother consented to the father assuming sole parenting responsibility for their three year old daughter upon her impending death, the mother sought to restrain the father’s ability to involve the child in or expose her to his religious practices and that the father be restrained from travelling overseas with the child to India (or any other non-Hague Convention country) until she turned the age of fourteen (14).

 “[i]t is not a matter for the Court to analyse any particular faith but simply to decide whether the adherence of a parent to that faith represents a risk to that child… there is a balance for the Court between the welfare of the child and neutrality as to different religious views and practices.”

-Further, the court decided not to restrain the father from travelling with the child to India (or any other non-Hague Convention country) until the child was 14 finding that this would be “an unnecessary restraint on the ordinary course of his life”.
+The Court decided not to restrain the father from travelling with the child to India (or any other non-Hague Convention country) until the child was fourteen (14), finding that this would be “an unnecessary restraint on the ordinary course of his life”.